A mail server is a software package that regulate sending and receiving emails using email protocols over the internet.

 Mail-in-a-Box works well with webmail like Roundcube, address book clients like Nextcloud contact clients and offers a well-designed easy-to-use control panel.

-Salmon, also known as Python mail server, is a free open-source mail server for developers who wish to create a robust and complex server-based mail applications.
+Salmon is a free open-source mail server for developers who wish to create a robust and complex server-based mail applications.

 It is released under GNU GPLv3 and works seamlessly with Python web frameworks and libraries like Django and SQLAlchemy.